-In 6.4.0.2-4.1 release, IAPs can be integrated with an XML API Interface by sending specific XML commands to the IAP from an external server.
+Starting with Instant 6.4.0.2-4.1.0.0 release, IAPs can be integrated with an XML API Interface by sending specific XML commands to the IAP from an external server.
 These commands can be used to add, delete, authenticate, query, or blacklist a user or a client.